Sparse High-Dimensional Vector Autoregressive Bootstrap: Conclusion

 We provide guidance for estimating the VAR bootstrap model by the lasso as a running example.
 We show that the lasso satisfies appropriate error bounds for consistency of the bootstrap distribution, under the assumption that the underlying VAR process is (row-wise) sparse.
 In our examples, we derive explicit limits on the growth rate of $N$ relative to $T$ thereby allowing for exact and weak sparsity of the VAR.

 To establish the consistency of the VAR multiplier bootstrap, we derive a Gaussian approximation for the maximum mean of a linear process, which may be of independent interest.
 Our results can be applied to more complex statistics than simple means, and we believe that extending this method to inference for linear model coefficients is an interesting avenue for future research.
+Our simulation results show generally good performance of the lasso-VAR-based bootstrap, with the exception of highly persistent DGPs.
+We believe that another interesting extension would be a bias-corrected version of the bootstrap to improve performance in highly persistent DGPs. \begin{appendices}